Définissez votre emplacement

 The New York City Fire Museum is an ode to those at the forefront of the city's safety.
 Having shifted base a number of times since its inception, the museum now occupies a refurbished firehouse dating back to 1904.
 The collection on display features steam engines, model fire trucks, cutting edge fire-fighting equipment and gear from the late 18th Century to the present day.
 The fire related artifacts and memorabilia celebrate the trajectory of the FDNY and honor its heritage.
 Pay your respects to the 343 firefighters that lost their lives in the 9/11 terror attacks and view objects recovered from Ground Zero.
 Engage yourself with stories of courage narrated by retired firemen as well as a fire safety education session.

-The Tenement Museum was founded in 1988 by historians Ruth Abram and Anita Jacobson to commemorate the country's immigration culture.
-This unassuming apartment building on the iconic Orchard Street is home to inspiring stories.
+The Tenement Museum was founded in 1988 by historians Ruth J. Abram and Anita Jacobson to commemorate the country's immigration history and promote tolerance in the country.
+This unassuming apartment building on the iconic Orchard Street is home to inspiring immigrant stories.
 These stories speak of the persistence of generations of immigrants who came to New York City starting in the 1800s to build their lives from scratch with limited resources.
-Take a guided tour to get a glimpse of the life new immigrants experienced in Chinatown, Little Italy and Manhattan's Lower East Side through photographic exhibitions, displays of personal belongings and memorabilia.
+Take a guided tour to get a glimpse of the life new immigrants experienced in Chinatown, Little Italy, and Manhattan's Lower East Side through photographic exhibitions, displays of personal belongings, and memorabilia.

 The very beautifully preserved Merchant's House Museum shows how New York's merchant class lived in the 1800s.
 The brick townhouse was built in 1832 in the Greek-Revival style.
 Three years later, a successful merchant by the name of Seabury Tredwell bought the property, and it housed his family for generations.
 Today, visitors can see just how the family lived in the 19th Century.
 The kitchen and the fixtures are original, and in fact, all the furniture was used by this family.